 Scientists start with a feature of the world that interests them and that gives rise to a question they would like to research.
 Scientists then carefully observe this feature, gather and record preliminary data, and construct a hypothesis that is a testable answer to the question they are asking.

 See this short video for an example of how to use the scientific method.

-Scientists then test the hypothesis with a series of experiments by following an orderly procedure carried out to verify or refute the hypothesis.
+Scientists then test the hypothesis with a series of experiments that follow an orderly procedure.
 The procedure holds all variables constant but the one being tested.
 Scientists then analyze the results and a conclusion is drawn as to whether the hypothesis is correct or incorrect.
 By communicating their findings in books and journals, scientists discover whether the results of their experiments are consistent with the findings of other scientists.